Alyssasorensen/datasci_5_statistics/README.md

 ## **Chi-Square Test:**
 Hypothesis:
-The use of Acetaminophen is associated with male gender for the first combined overdose in the dataset.
+The use of Acetaminophen is associated more with the male gender for the first combined overdose in the dataset.

 Null Hypothesis (H0):
 There is no significant association between the use of Acetaminophen and male gender for the first combined overdose in the dataset.